Frequently asked questions (FAQ): drug-induced deaths in Europe

 Introduction

-All of these deaths were premature, predominantly affecting people in their thirties and forties, representing decades of life lost.
+All these deaths were premature, predominantly affecting people in their thirties and forties, representing decades of life lost.

 Aim and objectives

-We are updating this page to mark International Overdose Awareness Day on 31 August 2024.
+We are updating this page to mark International Overdose Awareness Day on 31 August 2025.

 What this page contains